ReptilianHQ/ponsfamily/README.md

 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:1a2740,100:05070d&height=3&section=header" width="100%" />

-> *Pons is the Little John of Robinhood, the trusted companion standing beside Robin as the outlaws gather and the legend unfolds.
-Built as the native launchpad for Robinhood Chain, Pons is here to help build, launch, and grow the next generation of projects on-chain.*

 This repository holds the Solidity source for the [ponsfamily.com](https://ponsfamily.com) token launchpad on Robinhood Chain, in both generations: